smikodanic/dex8-cli/README.md

 $ dex8 u

 Options:
-To use options position current working directory to folder above skriptName.
+To use options position current working directory to folder above skriptTitle.
--t --skript  <skriptName>      upload skript by skript name -a --all                       upload all skripts
+-s --skript  <skriptTitle>      upload skript by skript title -a --all                       upload all skripts

 Examples: